A Framework for Optimizing Human-Machine Interaction in Classification Systems: Simulation Studies

 Figure~\ref{fig:total_triptych} presents the heatmaps of the expected fraction of \textit{true positives}, denoted as the percentage of correctly classified pairs across the simulation space of thresholds \( (\tau_l, \tau_u) \).
 Each point on the heatmap corresponds to a unique combination of lower and upper thresholds, indicating the boundary conditions under which automated or human-reviewed decisions are made.

 Lowering $\tau_l$ assigns more borderline low-score pairs to human review rather than auto-rejecting them, thereby increasing the total number of correct outcomes.
 In contrast, the metric is comparatively insensitive to $\tau_u$ over the explored range; with bimodal score distributions, most true positives already concentrate near 1, so shifting the upper cutoff has limited effect on this measure.
-If the objective is to maximize true positives, $\tau_l$ should be set as low as the review budget allows.

 The surface has the same shape across all three simulated score distributions.
 Only the absolute levels differ (low in \textit{Beta Right Skewed}, mid in \textit{Beta Mixture}, high in \textit{Beta Left Skewed}), which should not affect the threshold policy.